sddevelopment-be/document-generation/README.md

 Dockerized markdown to document generator.
 I got tired of writing technical documents in word and confluence.
 So I tried to make a flat text to fancy document conversion stack.

-Details and tech stack in the description.
+Example generated documents can be found here: [./examples/](./examples/) Details and tech stack in the description.

 ## Purpose